 Geographic Coordinate System Name: GCS_North_American_1983

-New on this table is the option to view the data in Google Earth.
+For this dataset, we've included the option to view the data in Google Earth.
 To launch this capability, click on the kmz link in the KMZ File field.
 Other KMZ links are available through our MapSearch Tool.

 |Coverage||Zipped Shapefile||Last Updated||Metadata||KMZ File|

 Note - The zipped shapefile dataset is designed to be used in GIS software applications.

 For more information on hydrogen resources, access the Hydrogen Energy Analysis and Tools site.